Water saving advice

 Put tissues and cotton wool in the bin

 Throwing used tissues or cotton wool down the toilet is a big water-waster.
-It's like flushing money down the pan.
+It's like flushing money down the pan - and these items can cause blockages at the treatment works.
 Throw them in the bin instead.

 Water saving products